ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

-  The term _node_ has the same meaning, but is used to emphasize the location of an item within the Argument, i.e., an item identical to or nested within the JSON data item to which the query is applied to.
+  The term _node_ has the same meaning, but is used to emphasize the location of an item within the Argument, i.e., an item identical to or nested within the JSON data item to which the query is applied.

 Object:
 : A JSON object as defined in {{-json}}.